 Unless you and the other account holder previously gave us specific legal instructions about the ownership of the money in your account, when an account holder dies, the surviving account holder can transfer all remaining money in the account to an account in their name.
-If you haven't moved all of the money and don't give us any other instructions to move it to an account in your name, we'll move the money as set out in the 'If there's money in your account' section of the Personal Account General Terms.
+If there's still money in the account by the time we close it, we'll move the money as set out in the 'If there's money in your account' section of the Personal Account General Terms.